-Forecast of likely payment applications shall be submitted to the FMC/NMFA four times a year according to Reg.
+Forecast shall be submitted by the CA to the FMC/NMFA four times a year according to Reg.
 Art.
-9.5.
-The updated forecast shall be submitted at the latest by 20 February, 20 April, 20 September and 20 November each year.
-The CA shall send the forecast, in a format provided by the FMC/NMFA (Annex 8 of the Regulation), a justified forecast of likely payment applications from the Beneficiary State.
-One of the responsibilities of the PO, according to Reg.
-Art.
-5.6.1 (r) is to submit the updated forecast applications to the CA as this is necessary for the CA to fulfil its obligations in accordance with Reg.
-Art.
-9.5.
+9.5., by 20 February, 20 April, 20 September and 20 November.
+The CA shall submit the forecast and the related justifications of forecasted amounts through the Grace IT system in the format provided by the FMC/NMFA (Annex 8 of the Regulation).